Need help resolving a Family Law property or parenting negotiation or dispute?

 When do we retain barristers, agents and other experts?

-The solicitor with carriage of your matter usually appears at directions hearings, interim hearings, divorce hearings, contravention application hearings and undefended final hearings.
+Your solicitor usually appears at directions hearings, interim hearings, divorce hearings, contravention application hearings and undefended final hearings.

-If we decide to engage a barrister (also referred to as ‘Counsel’), solicitor agent or other expert on your behalf, we will be responsible for payment of their fees.
+If we decide to engage a barrister (sometimes called ‘Counsel’), solicitor agent or other expert on your behalf, we will be responsible for payment of their fees.
 We therefore normally require that you pay sufficient monies into our trust account in advance to pay their anticipated fees.

-- Barrister to provide specific advice, advise generally and/or appear as your advocate at a Final Hearing and in certain circumstances at an Interim or undefended hearing;
+- a barrister to provide specific advice, advise generally and/or appear as your advocate at a final hearing and in certain circumstances at an interim or undefended hearing;

-- Barrister or “solicitor-agent” to appear on our behalf at court.
+- a barrister or “solicitor-agent” to appear on our behalf at court.

-- where the court attendance is a short, straightforward, uncontroversial or administrative directions hearing;
+- the court attendance is a short, straightforward, uncontroversial or administrative directions hearing; or

 Other than in cases of urgency, we will not engage an agent without first obtaining your approval.

-doing work for you, a Barrister will usually provide us with a written Fee Disclosure and agreement between the Barrister and the firm, a copy of which we will forward to you.
-You should carefully read this as it may contain clauses requiring you to pay the Barrister for part or all of the period for which the Final Hearing is listed even if the matter is settled on or before the first day of the Final Hearing.
+Before doing work for you, a barrister will usually provide us with a written Fee disclosure and agreement between the barrister and the firm, a copy of which we will forward to you.
+You should carefully read this as it may require you to pay the barrister for part or all of the period for which the final hearing is listed even if the matter is settled on or before the first day of the final hearing.

 We may need to engage other experts for your case including forensic accountants (most often to value a business), valuers (most often of real estate, antiques or collectables and cars or motorbikes) or medical practitioners (including doctors, specialists, psychiatrists and psychologists).
 Such appointment will only be made with your prior consent.
 Experts are generally (but not invariably) appointed jointly by the parties to provide independent expert evidence.
 It is usual for the parties to equally share the expert’s costs.
 Experts generally charge between $1,100.00 to $2,200.00 per day to appear as expert witnesses.